Creating and Setting Up a Internet Radio Station

 How Internet Radio Works

-2. The streaming audio server resides on a powerful computer, which is made available to anyone that has access to the internet to connect and listen.
+2. The streaming audio server resides on a powerful computer, made available to anyone who has access to the internet to connect and listen.

-3. Listeners connect to the streaming audio server, and listen to the content that is playing on your computer.
+3. Listeners connect to the streaming audio server and listen to the content playing on your computer.

-Step 4: Determining The Streaming Audio Server Setup
+Step 4: Determine The Streaming Audio Server Setup

 Internet radio is A LOT different.
-Since a direct connection is made between the streaming audio server and the listener, we must make sure we have enough bandwidth available so that listeners can connect and listen.
-If there is not enough bandwidth available, the listener may encounter skipping (or buffering) while trying to listen.
+Since a direct connection is made between the streaming audio server and the listener, we must make sure we have enough bandwidth available to connect and listen.
+If there is not enough bandwidth available, the listener may encounter Latency, skipping (or buffering) while trying to listen.
 We must keep this in mind for the next step…

-Hosting my own server on my computer could save me some money, but I would be limited to the number of listeners that I could have (depending on the speed of my internet connection).
-I’m also not very computer savvy, so it could be a security risk if not setup properly.
-If I go with a hosting company, I know that the Shoutcast server will be on a large internet connection capable of handling the amount of listeners that I want.
+Hosting my own server on my computer could save me some money, but I would be limited to the number of listeners I could have (depending on my internet connection).
+I’m also not very computer savvy, so it could be a security risk if not set up properly.
+If I go with a hosting company, I know that the Shoutcast server will be on a large internet connection capable of handling the number of listeners that I want.
 I also know that the connection will be stable.
-I finally will not be responsible for the configuration of the Shoutcast server (which can sometimes be tricky).
+I will finally not be responsible for the Shoutcast server’s configuration (which can sometimes be tricky).
 Since I want my listeners of “My Stream Radio” to have the best listening experience that they can, I have decided to go with a hosting provider.

-Most hosting providers sell based on the bitrate that you want to broadcast at, and the number of listeners that you wish to allow to connect at one time (or slots).
+Most hosting providers sell based on the bitrate that you want to broadcast at and the number of listeners that you wish to allow to connect at one time (or slots).
 The higher the bitrate you choose to broadcast, the higher the cost.
 Remember our bitrate to sound quality chart from above.
-To keep my costs reasonable, I decide to go with a 64kbps server.
-Since this is a brand new radio station and noone knows about it, I decide to go with a low amount of listener slots (25) [this can always be upgraded later on if needed].
-This comes out to $5.95 a month with the hosting provider that I have chosen to go with…not to shabby at all!
+I decide to go with a Shoutcast 128kbps Server Plan.
+Since this is a brand new radio station and no one knows about it, I decided to go with a low amount of listener slots (25) [this can always be upgraded later on if needed].
+This comes out to $11.95 a month with the hosting provider I have chosen to go with.

 After signing up for the server, the company sends me the information on my particular server.
-This usually includes information for a control panel so that I can start, stop, and restart my server or use the AutoDJ.
+This usually includes information for a control panel to start, stop, and restart my server or use the AutoDJ.
 I can also change a few of the settings around if I need to.
 Alright, now that I have all of this information…it’s onto my last and final step!

 Step 5: Configuring the Shoutcast DSP settings in Winamp to begin broadcasting.

 Start Winamp and open Preferences (CTRL-P) and click on the DSP/effects subcategory under the Plug-ins tree.
-Click on the NULLsoft Shoutcast Source, then click “configure active plugin.”
+Click on the Nullsoft Shoutcast Source, then click “configure the active plugin.”

 3. Input the information provided by your hosting provider (server IP, port, password, etc.)